eddievelasquez/IntercodeToolbox/Intercode.Toolbox.TemplateEngine/README.md

 TemplateCompiler( TemplateEngineOptions? options = null )
 ```

 Creates a new instance of the `TemplateCompiler` class.
-The `options` parameter specifies the otion values used during compilation;
+The `options` parameter specifies the option values used during compilation;
 if `null`, the values in `TemplateEngineOptions.Default` are used.

 #### Methods